Parallel orchestration patterns: the 3 shapes of concurrent AI work

 Trap 1: Implicit dependencies

-You think subtasks are independent.
+You think the subtasks are independent.
 They aren't.
-The research for company A actually needed to happen before the research for company B, because B's strategy is a response to A's positioning.
-You ran them in parallel, got disconnected results, and quality suffered.
+Company A's research actually had to happen before company B's, because B's strategy is a response to A's positioning.
+You ran them in parallel, got disconnected results, and quality paid for it.
+The orchestrator has to model dependencies honestly: if it can't prove two tasks are independent, it should serialize them.
+This is where most naive frameworks fail: they parallelize aggressively and ship fragmented work.

 Trap 2: Context duplication

-For any given directive, the orchestrator picks the parallelism pattern based on three things:
+For any directive, the orchestrator picks the pattern from three inputs:

 2. Budget.
-Swarm is expensive.
-Fan-out is medium.
-Pipeline is cheap but needs volume.
-The orchestrator looks at the user's tier and spend cap, and picks accordingly.
+Swarm is expensive, fan-out is moderate, pipeline is cheap but needs volume.
+The orchestrator reads your tier and spend cap and chooses accordingly.

-You don't choose the pattern.
-The orchestrator does, based on what you asked for and what you're willing to spend.
-That's the whole point of orchestration.
+You don't pick the pattern.
+The orchestrator does, from what you asked for and what you're willing to spend.
+That's the point of orchestration.

-Next post: "Quantum cloning explained: the shared-memory trick that makes 100 agents smarter than 1" — the name sounds sci-fi, the idea is simple, the impact is huge.
-How agents share learnings across the fleet without bloated context.
+Next: "Quantum cloning explained: the shared-memory trick that makes 100 agents smarter than 1", the name sounds like sci-fi, the idea is simple, the impact is large.
+How agents share what they learn across the fleet without bloating their context.

 Join the NEXUS PRIME waitlist